Nabeel-Ahmed/Flickr-Photo-Stream/README.md

 ## Flickr Photo Stream
-A Front end built to consume Flickr Public API
+A Front end built to consume Flickr Public API, although the public api only returns images with a 'safe' tag by default it may return content that isn't suitable for all ages

 ## Getting Started
 ```